+- She shows affection for her caregivers.

+- She shakes a rattle deliberately while looking at others.

-- She shows affection for her caregivers. - She begins to show awareness of strangers.
+- She begins to show awareness of strangers.

-- She is curious about objects; she looks at and reaches for them. - She passes things from hand to hand while looking.
+- √ She is curious about objects; she looks at and reaches for them. - √ She passes things from hand to hand while looking.